-After fine-tuned training, students have graduated and gone on to become employed at such prestigious locales as South Hill, Tierra Verde Golf Club, Sea Island, Dallas Athletic Club, White Bluff Resort, Bandit Golf Club, Austin's Hyatt Regency, The Hills of Lakeway, and Augusta, home of the Masters.
+Program graduates have found posts at some of the nation's most well-known facilities, such as South Hill, Tierra Verde Golf Club, Sea Island, Dallas Athletic Club, White Bluff Resort, Bandit Golf Club, Austin's Hyatt Regency, The Hills of Lakeway, and Augusta, home of the Masters.

-TSTC aslo has an articulation agreement with Tarleton State University and other schools, so you can continue your education and pursue a four-year degree.
+In addition, TSTC has an articulation agreement with Tarleton State University and other schools, so you can continue your education and pursue a four-year degree.
+The program also maintains ongoing agreements with local nurseries and golf courses, as well as a link to cooperative education employers.